Double J (radio station): Double J (2014–present)

 On 24 October 2013, the operations of ABC Dig Music were transferred to the staff of Triple J, and it was announced that the station would undergo a relaunch by April 2014.
 It was reported that the new station would be positioned as a spin-off of Triple J targeting older listeners, including a focus on new music, and archive content from the Triple J library.

 On 9 April 2014, it was announced that the new station would be known as "Double J" and launch on 30 April; the name is a homage to the original call sign of Triple J, 2JJ (also pronounced Double J).
 Former Triple J announcer Myf Warhurst was named as Double J's first on-air personality, hosting a weekday afternoon show.
 Manager Chris Scaddan explained that Double J would take the "best elements" of Triple J's history "into the future with the best new sounds around."

 On 28 April 2014, ahead of the launch, the station began stunting with a loop of 13 different versions of "Express Yourself" by N.W.A, including covers by the Audreys, Darren Hanlon and Wagons.
-The song was chosen in homage to a 1990 industrial action by Triple J relating to their censured airplay of "Fuck tha Police".
+The song was chosen in homage to a 1990 industrial action by Triple J relating to their censored airplay of "Fuck tha Police".

-Double J officially launched on 30 April 2024 at 12:00 p.m.
+Double J officially launched on 30 April 2014 at 12:00 p.m.
 AEST, with a special presented by Warhurst from the Calvin Club in Melbourne.
 The launch programme was simulcast by Triple J, and featured introductions to the new station's lineup and programming, as well as live performances by Paul Dempsey and Kate Miller Heidke.

 On 19 January 2015, the station broadcast Beat the Drum Again, a special day of programming to commemorate Triple J's 40th anniversary.
-It included programs staffed by past personalities such as Mikey Robins and Helen Razer, Angela Catterns, Chris & Craig, and Roy & HG, as well as rebroadcasts of 2JJ's first hour on the air, and of Midnight Oil's 1985 concert on Goat Island for Triple J's 10th anniversary.
+It included programs staffed by past personalities such as Mikey Robins and Helen Razer, Angela Catterns, Chris & Craig, and Roy & HG, as well as rebroadcasts of 2JJ's first hour on the air, and of Midnight Oil's "Oils on the Water" concert on Goat Island from Triple J's 10th anniversary in 1985.